tarwn/lessthandot-hugo/blogs/content/posts/2012-10-09-why-you-should-register-for.md

 Why?

-Because they provide a different track for all the profiles even for the Oracle DBA&#8217;s.
+Because they provide a different track for all the profiles even for the Oracle DBA's.

 Because some international top speakers are coming like :

-  * Bob Beauchemin ([Blog][3] | [Twitter][4]): Whenever you see someone from SQLskills on a speaker list you shouldn&#8217;t doubt and just go.
-I&#8217;ve seen Bob teaching in Barcelona twice and can assure you, listing to him is fun but be prepared for some deep learning
+  * Bob Beauchemin ([Blog][3] | [Twitter][4]): Whenever you see someone from SQLskills on a speaker list you shouldn't doubt and just go.
+I've seen Bob teaching in Barcelona twice and can assure you, listing to him is fun but be prepared for some deep learning
   * Dandy Weyn ([Blog][5] | https://twitter.com/ilikesql): The Belgian who presented the American MS SQL Server 2012 roadshow.
 Who wants to miss that?
-  * Mladen Prajdic ([Blog][6] | [Twitter][7]): When you&#8217;re able to write a SSMS plugin like the SSMS Tools Pack, you can tell a lot more about the tricks nobody heard of.
+  * Mladen Prajdic ([Blog][6] | [Twitter][7]): When you're able to write a SSMS plugin like the SSMS Tools Pack, you can tell a lot more about the tricks nobody heard of.

 Because also Belgian top speakers will present some sessions :